 1. Gather Data on Current State

 Conduct a survey of sales reps to understand where they are currently spending their time and categorize their responses into selling vs. non-selling time, as well as core vs. non-core activities.
-Forrester has conducted sales productivity studies with over 22,000 reps from over 150 companies in North America, EMEA, and Asia-Pacific via a sales activity study and can compare a client’s data set vs. a peer set of companies to isolate improvement opportunities.
+Forrester has conducted sales activity studies with over 28,000 reps from over 150 companies in North America, EMEA, and Asia-Pacific via a sales activity study and can compare a client’s data set vs. a peer set of companies to isolate improvement opportunities.

-Our latest findings show that 23.4% of a rep’s time is spent in the most productive way — actually selling (i.e., talking to and engaging with prospects and customers via phone, email, video conference, face to face) — while the non-core internal selling activities that are least productive (e.g., expense reports, travel planning) takes up 27% of their time.
+Our latest findings show that 23% of a rep’s time is spent in the most productive way — actually selling (i.e., talking to and engaging with prospects and customers via phone, email, video conference, face to face) — while the non-core internal selling activities that are least productive (e.g., expense reports, travel planning) takes up around 27% of their time.
 In the wake of COVID-19, sales reps have been doing more virtual selling and repurposing some of their travel time.
-The average work week for a sales rep is 52.8 hours.
+The average work week for a sales rep is 50.8 hours.
 Imagine how much rep productivity would improve not by asking sales reps to work longer hours, but by removing sales productivity barriers so reps can reallocate their time from non-core selling activities to core selling activities.

 2. Share Results Widely